DistAlgo/alda/README.md

 - `rule` is the name of a rule set.
 - `bindings` is an optional keyword argument that specifies the assignment to each base predicate `pred_k` in the rule set with a set-valued expression `sexp_k`.
 Each predicate name `pred_k` needs to be written as a quoted string.
 If `pred_k` is non-local to rule set `rsname`, the assignment to `pred_k` can be omitted.
 - `queries` is an optional keyword argument that specifies the queries to be made by calling the function.
 Each `query_k` must be written as a quoted string of the form `pred(arg_1, ..., arg_m)`, where `pred` is a predicate name in rule set `rsname` and `arg_k` can be a constant or an underscore `_` indicating a distinct variable to be inferred.
 Query `pred(_, ..., _)` can be abbreviated as `pred`.
 When `queries` is omitted, the `infer` function treats all the derived predicates as queries.
-- The `infer` function returns a set for each query in the order of specifying `queries`.
+- Return value: For each value `k` from 1 to `j`, return the result of `query_k` as the `k`th component of the return value.
+The result of a query with `l` distinct variables that are not constants is a set of tuples of `l` components, one for each of the distinct variables in their order of first occurrence in the query.
+When `l` equals 1, the set of tuples reduced to a set of values.

 #### Automatic maintainence
 When using rules with only non-local predicates, the derived predicates are automatically updated without any explicit calls to `infer` when any of the base predicate is updated.